 She had ridden her bike to the beach after finishing her late afternoon holiday class at Yoga East, past the Province Lands Visitor Center, and walked the surf to the near side of the lighthouse and Hatches Harbor.
 Race Point was the only beach on the east coast on which you could stand and see the sun set over the ocean in the west behind you.
-Twilight was close by, but dusk was still more than an hour away, more than enough time to fly kites, if she could get hers off the ground.
+Twilight was close, but dusk was still more than an hour away, more than enough time to fly kites, if she could get hers off the ground.

-“I haven’t flown a kite since I was a kid,“ said Vera said as she came abreast of her friends.
+“I haven’t flown a kite since I was a kid,“ said Vera as she came abreast of her friends.

 “It’s just like riding a bike,” said Caleb.
 “Here, I’ll show you.”

 Her three friends were year-round Provincetown residents who operated an inn and guesthouse on Washington Avenue between the main thoroughfare, Commercial Street, and Bradford Street.
 Caleb had been flying kites the past two summers on Race Point Beach.

 Four kites were laying flat in the sand.

 “Yours is the delta,” said Caleb, pointing to a purple, blue, and bright green kite with streamers off the back points.
 “The sled is mine, and the two diamonds, that’s Elliott’s, and the one with the Tasmanian Devil on it is Bruce’s.”

 A Looney Tunes cartoon of the Tasmanian Devil was emblazoned on a yellow field bordered in black.
 The gaping mouth of the devil was red and lined with gleaming, white fangs.

 Vera turned to look at her kite and asked, “How do I make it go up?”